AyrosProjects/Webby/README.md

 Webby is a simple, multifunctional web bot written in C# and usable in any .NET language.
 It can be used for web scraping, testing, and automation.

 ###Planned Features
-- Proxy support
-	- Socks and HTTP
+- Proxy lists and auto-switching
-	- Autoswitching
 - Page caching
 - HtmlAgilityPack integration
 - Multithreaded and asynchronous requests without having to manually manage threads